 Similarly, if you send animals to a market and there is a likelihood they will go for slaughter you must supply a FCI declaration.

-Food business operators must comply with the requirements of section 3 of annex II of EU Regulation (EC) No 853/2004, including ensuring all slaughtered animals are accompanied by a FCI declaration.
+Food business operators must comply with the requirements of section 3 of annex II of EU Regulation (EC) No 853/2004 laying down hygiene requirements for the production of food of animal origin, including ensuring all slaughtered animals are accompanied by a FCI declaration.
 Failure to do so is an offence under the Food Safety and Hygiene (England) Regulations 2013.
 The maximum penalty is a fine and two years' imprisonment.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.